LyNX-cell/LyNX-cell/README.md

 -
 - 👀 I’m interested in Flutter
 -
-- 🌱 I’m currently learning in Flutter
+- 🌱 I’m currently learning in Flutter and UI/UX desain
 -
 - 📫 How to reach me ...
-- Bruh""
+-

 <!---
 LyNX-cell/LyNX-cell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.